 Online job postings are most students' preferred method for applying for jobs.
 So why do we list this last?
 Two reasons:

-1) Most jobs are never posted, so relying exclusively on job postings means that you are missing out on great opportunities;
+- Most jobs are never posted, so relying exclusively on job postings means that you are missing out on great opportunities.

-2) Job postings are the most competitive job searching avenue - if you found the posting, so did a lot of other law students, and your resume will really have to shine to stand out in the pile of law student resumes the employer likely received in response to their posting.
+- Job postings are the most competitive job searching avenue.
+If you found the posting, so did a lot of other law students, and your resume will really have to shine to stand out in the pile of law student resumes the employer likely received in response to their posting.

-If you are interested in Government or Public interest, don't forget about PSLawNet.
+- If you are interested in Government or Public interest, don't forget about PSJD and the Arizona Handbooks.

-Additional job posting websites are included on our Useful Websites list.
+- Additional job posting websites can be found on our Useful Websites for Legal Job Searches page.